Composite Bulges -- V. Detecting signatures of gas inflows in IFU data: The MUSE view of ionised gas kinematics in nearby galaxies: Extraction of the kinematic data

 We obtain the stellar kinematics in the form of line-of-sight velocity distribution moments (LOSVD) -- mean velocity (V), velocity dispersion ($\sigma$), and higher order Gauss-Hermite moments ($h3$ and $h4$).

 The data are re-sampled on a logarithmic wavelength axis and then spatially binned with Voronoi tessellation \citep{Cappellari_Copin_03}.
 For the spectral fitting, we use a nominal rest-frame wavelength range of 4800--7000\AA.
 By using \texttt{PPXF}, we convolve EMILES single-stellar population (SSP) models \citep{Vazdekis_15} with the LOSVD, which are then fitted to each spectrum.
 The best-fitting parameters are determined by $\chi^2$ minimisation in pixel space.
-To exclude low-quality spaxels with signals below the isophote level, we impose a threshold signal-to-noise ratio (SNR) of 3.
+To exclude low-quality spaxels dominated by noise, we impose a minimum SNR threshold of 3, consistent with commonly adopted IFU analysis setups (e.g. \citealp{Bittner_19}), where spaxels below the isophotal detection limit (typically $\langle{\rm SNR}\rangle \approx 3$) are excluded to avoid low-surface-brightness systematics.
 Additionally, each Voronoi bin is targeted to achieve a SNR of 40, a commonly used value in the literature that balances the accuracy of the extracted measurements with spatial resolution \citep{van_der_Marel_1993}.

 We employed 8$^{th}$ order multiplicative Legendre polynomials in \texttt{PPXF} to fit the stellar continuum, which corrects inaccuracies in the spectral calibration and eliminates the need to provide dust reddening curves \citep{Cappellari_2017} in fitting.
 While additive polynomials can reduce discrepancies between stellar templates and absorption lines, and remove artefacts caused by sky subtraction \citep{Cappellari_2017}, they can also alter the equivalent width of the Balmer absorption lines and introduce non-physical corrections to line fluxes \citep{Emsellem_22}.
 Therefore, we chose not to include additive polynomials in our fitting process.